elatov/elatov.github.io/_posts/2013-10-03-monitor-thermal-sensors-lm-sensors.md

     thermal-cpufreq-1

 So my cooling devices are CPU frequency regulators for each of my CPUs (this was a Dual Core).
-So the higher the temperature of the thermal zone is, the lower the frequency of the CPUs are set (to slow down the CPUs, so they don&#8217;t heat up).
+So the higher the temperature of the thermal zone is, the lower the frequency of the CPUs are set (to slow down the CPUs, so they don't heat up).
 Here is a similar note from this <a href="http://virtuallyhyper.com/wp-content/uploads/2013/09/Thermal_Mgmt_using_Generic_thermal_fw.pdf" onclick="javascript:_gaq.push(['_trackEvent','download','http://virtuallyhyper.com/wp-content/uploads/2013/09/Thermal_Mgmt_using_Generic_thermal_fw.pdf']);">PDF</a>:

 > *   CPU cooling device
 >     *   Controls CPU frequency according to cooling state.